The Navy Rate

-The Senior Chief Petty Officer (SCPO) (E-8) is the senior technical supervisor within a rating or occupational field with primary responsibilities for supervising and training enlisted personnel oriented to system and subsystem maintenance, repair, and operation.
+The Senior Chief Petty Officer (SCPO) (E-8) is the senior technical supervisor within a Navy Occupational Specialty with primary responsibilities for supervising and training enlisted personnel oriented to system and subsystem maintenance, repair, and operation.
 Based on wide ranging experience and specialized training, the SCPO provides the command with a higher level of technical and managerial expertise than is expected at the E-7 level.

 - For advancement to E-8, member must have a minimum of 36 months TIR as an E-7.